phil jeffrey:: Texas Birding Sites

 Anahuac NWR with a series of impoundments and also some trees for migrating land-birds [[UTC-49].
 The Willows is a minor passerine migrant trap, and I've also seen passerine migrants in the phragmites beds themselves.
 But the strength of Anahuac is water birds.
 The East Bayou tract had a series of old rice fields, often useful for shorebirds [UTC-50] but access to this appears to be closed.
 The Skillern tract was not managed for shorebird migration when I was there.
 You can often find flooded fields nearby along FM-1941 and FM-1985 in April and perhaps at other times of the year.
 Mixed goose flocks gather nearby in winter but aren't always easy to see from the road.
 Anahuac seems to be a little better in migration (e.g. April) than in winter.
 It's a known location for seeing or at least hearing rails, including the elusive Black and Yellow kind, and contains both King (freshwater) and Clapper (saltwater).
 Apparently they still do a rope drag through the rail prairie.
 In April 2015 they had flooded fields adjacent to the Shoveler Pond loop to attract shorebirds (in good numbers).

 High Island: Boy Scout and Smith Woods has the reputation as a major migrant trap.
 The area suffered a direct hit from a hurricane in fall 2007, but looks fine now.
 [UTC-52, UTC-55].
 I've been to High Island a few times, found that in general it wasn't much better than your average East Coast migrant trap, but clearly I haven't been there under major fallout conditions.
 Some of the sites have cranky limitations on bird photography (e.g. no flash photography from the trails) so generally I don't think of it as a good option for passerine photography and much of the interior of Boy Scout Woods is very, very dark indeed.
 It has pay-for-use hides.
 It's obviously the best migrant site in the area because there basically is no other significant vegetation stand before the birds traverse the coastal plain and make the tree line north of Winnie.
 Smith Woods has a fairly substantial Heron/Spoonbill/Cormorant rookery but most people looking for passerine migrants seem to gravitate towards Boy Scout Woods.
+There are various other small preserves dotted around the place - quite an achievement for what is after all a small community.

 Rollover Pass - good for herons, gulls/terns and some shorebirds which can flock in the parking lot at high tide, or be dispersed amongst the flats at low tide.
 [UTC-56].
 This place can be absurdly busy on weekends but the birds are somewhat used to the incessant presence of fishermen and in April 2015 there were a huge number of migrating shorebirds and an equally huge number of terns and gulls.
+The tide situation is "interesting" with only one truly low tide per day and one other "low" tide that is barely lower than the high tides.
+Check your tide tables since this will make a large difference in the number of visible shorebirds (excellent in 4/2015 and somewhat of a bust in 4/2016).

 Brazos Bend State Park usually most noteworthy for herons and perhaps Prothonotary Warbler, also allegedly has Ammodramus sparrows along the entrance rd (but pulloffs are difficult and this is a popular park).
 Least Grebe was reported from here in late 2006 although Least Grebe is increasingly easy to find in the RGV.
 [UTC-117]